end-9214/IPL_predictions_project/README.md

 * I have created this `http://127.0.0.1:8000/api/manual-date-predictions/?date=<any-match-date>` api endpoint to get predictions for any date's match. eg - `http://127.0.0.1:8000/api/manual-date-predictions/?date=2025-05-03`

-* I have created `http://127.0.0.1:8000/api/model-training/` endpoint to train and see the output of training our dataset on `ipl_2024_delivers.csv` and `ipl_2024_matches.csv` datasets.
+* I have created `http://127.0.0.1:8000/api/model-training/` endpoint to train and see the output of training our dataset on `ipl_2024_matches.csv` datasets.

 * IPL Match winner prediction model is trained on `ipl_2024_matches.csv` data which contains all the IPL matches details of year 2024
 * The `ipl_2024_deliveries.csv` file contains every matches ball by ball data which is also used to extract necessary features for training our model.